augustss/verse-semantics/Book/docs/12_types.md

 These aliases improve code readability and make refactoring easier.
 They're particularly valuable for function types, which can become syntactically complex.

-The type macro provides runtime type information, enabling a form of reflection:
+The type construct provides runtime type information, enabling a form of reflection:

 ```verse
 InspectType(Value:int):void =